Ashok0/EnderalVREssentials-Nightly/README.md

 [**JS Instruments of Skyrim SE v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/51959?tab=files): A complete remake of the Lute, Flute & Drum.
 Comes in 2k and 4k versions.
 - Delete ESP file.

-[**Basic Dining Set Replacer 1k v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/30055?tab=files): A mod that replaces the dining set we often see in farmhouses or taverns in skyrim.

 [**Real Mountains Rebuilt v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/3704?tab=files): Retexture that enhance the detail of mountains and rocks.